-- a) Identity of the person;

-- b) Reason for transporting that person;

-- Copy of the deportation order, if legislation of the Contracting State allows for it;
+- a) Identity of the person; - b) Reason for transporting that person; - c) Copy of the deportation order if legislation of the Contracting State allows for it; - d) Risk assessment by the State and/or any other pertinent information that would help assess the risk to the security of the flight;

-- d) Risk assessment by the State and/or any other pertinent information that would help assess the risk to the security of the flight; - e) Names and nationalities of any escorts; - f) Nature of available travel document(s); and - g) Implement the relevant provisions of ICAO Annex 9. - 2.3.2.2 ECAC Member States which have to admit on to their territory transit passengers who have been turned back or deported by other States, and for whom a transit visa is mandatory, are invited to provide aid and assistance to these States in order to facilitate the transport of these passengers to their final destination. - 2.3.2.3 As regards deportees, direct non-stop flights to the destination country should be used whenever practicable. - 2.3.2.4 ECAC Member States should indicate which authorities should be informed in accordance with paragraph 2.3.2 above. - 2.3.2.5 Taking into account the fact that persons deemed to be inadmissible or deportees by an ECAC Member State often require special measures in order to maintain public order or safety, ECAC Member States and operators should co-operate.
-In respect of deportees, ECAC Member States should seek guidance from the "Guidelines for the removal of deportees", which are provided in Annex 2-A. In respect of inadmissible persons, ECAC Member States are invited to seek guidance from the "Guidelines for the removal of inadmissible persons", developed by the IATA/CAWG, which are provided in Annex 2-B.
+- e) Names and nationalities of any escorts; - f) Nature of available travel document(s); and - g) Implement the relevant provisions of ICAO Annex 9.

+ECAC Member States which have to admit on to their territory transit passengers who have been turned back or deported by other States, and for whom a transit visa is mandatory, are invited to provide aid and assistance to these States in order to facilitate the transport of these passengers to their final destination.

+As regards deportees, direct non-stop flights to the destination country should be used whenever practicable.

+ECAC Member States should indicate which authorities should be informed in accordance with paragraph 2.4.2 above.

+ECAC Member States are reminded that, in light of ICAO Standard 5.18, the full costs for the removal of deportees are the State's responsibility.

+Taking into account the fact that persons deemed to be inadmissible or deportees by an ECAC Member State often require special measures in order to maintain public order or safety, ECAC Member States and operators should co-operate.
+In respect of deportees, ECAC Member States should seek guidance from the "Guidelines for the removal of deportees", which are provided in Annex 2-A. In respect of inadmissible persons, ECAC Member States are invited to seek guidance from the "Guidelines for the removal of inadmissible persons", developed by the IATA/CAWG, which are provided in Annex 2-B. Additionally, Member States in producing operational procedures with air carriers to address the security aspects of the carriage of deportees, inadmissible passengers and person in lawful custody, should refer to the Guidance Material contained in Annex IV-4-B (ECAC Doc No. 30 - Part II).

-2.4 Recommendations on Minors
+2.5 Recommendations on minors